OpenFn/docs/docs/build-for-developers/cli-tutorial.md

    > What's the difference between the job you wrote and the compiled job?

-2. Run a job without "strict mode" enabled.

-   > What's the difference between the outputs when strict mode is enabled and
-   > disabled?

-3. Run a job with the log level set to `none`, and then run it again with the log level set to `debug`.
+2. Run a job with the log level set to `none`, and then run it again with the log level set to `debug`.

    > When is it appropriate to use these different log levels?